-Ex.
-2: Length of a metal rod bar is unchanged whether it is measured as 2 metre or 200 cm.
-Observe the change in the Numerical value (from 2 to 200) as unit is changed from metre to cm.
+The magnitude of a physical quantity is always constant.
+It is independent of the type of unit.Example: The length of a metal rod bar is unchanged whether it is measured as 2 meters or 200 cm.
+Observe the change in the Numerical value (from 2 to 200) as a unit is changed from meter to cm.

 Measurement of any physical quantity is expressed in terms of an internationally accepted certain basic reference standard called unit.

 - The units for the fundamental or base quantities are called fundamental or base unit.
 Other physical quantities are expressed as a combination of these base units and hence, called Derived units.